Deep Sea and ABNJ Accounting

 Territorial Sea extends up to 12 nautical miles from baselines.
 Coastal States exercise full sovereignty over the territorial sea, including the seabed and subsoil[5].

 Exclusive Economic Zone (EEZ) extends up to 200 nautical miles from baselines.
-Coastal States have sovereign rights for exploration, exploitation, conservation and management of natural resources, both living and non-living, in the waters, seabed and subsoil[6].
-The SEEA CF notes that "following article 57 of the United Nations Convention on the Law of the Sea of 10 December 1982, a country's EEZ may extend up to 200 nautical miles from the country's normal baselines"[7].
+Coastal States have sovereign rights for exploration, exploitation, conservation and management of natural resources, both living and non-living[6].
+The SEEA CF notes that "a country's EEZ may extend up to 200 nautical miles from the country's normal baselines"[7].

 Continental Shelf may extend beyond 200 nautical miles to the outer edge of the continental margin, subject to limits defined in UNCLOS Article 76.
-Coastal States exercise sovereign rights over the continental shelf for the purpose of exploring and exploiting natural resources, including sedentary species[8].
-For extended continental shelf areas, the Commission on the Limits of the Continental Shelf (CLCS) reviews submissions from coastal States.
+Coastal States exercise sovereign rights for exploring and exploiting natural resources, including sedentary species[8].
+The Commission on the Limits of the Continental Shelf (CLCS) reviews submissions from coastal States.

-The High Seas comprise all parts of the sea not included in the EEZ, territorial sea, or internal waters of a State[9].
-The high seas are open to all States for navigation, overflight, fishing, and scientific research, subject to obligations for conservation of living resources[10].
-Approximately 64% of the ocean surface lies beyond national jurisdiction.
+The High Seas comprise all parts of the sea not included in the EEZ, territorial sea, or internal waters of a State[9], and are open to all States subject to obligations for conservation of living resources[10].

-The Area designates the seabed, ocean floor and subsoil beyond the limits of national jurisdiction[11].
-UNCLOS declares the Area and its resources to be "the common heritage of mankind"[12].
-The International Seabed Authority (ISA) administers the Area and its mineral resources on behalf of all States[13].
+The Area designates the seabed, ocean floor and subsoil beyond the limits of national jurisdiction[11], declared "the common heritage of mankind"[12] and administered by the ISA[13].

 Implications for accounting boundaries